Illinois wine

-Illinois wine refers to any wine that is made from grapes grown in the U.S. state of Illinois.
-In 2006, Shawnee Hills, in southern Illinois, was named the state's first American Viticultural Area.
+Illinois wine refers to any wine that is produced in the U.S. state of Illinois.
+In 2006, Shawnee Hills, in southern Illinois, was named the state's first American Viticultural Area (AVA).
 As of 2008, there were 79 wineries in Illinois, utilizing approximately 1100 acre of vines.
+As of 2024 there are more than 130 tasting rooms in the state of Illinois.
+In 2009, the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury established the vast Upper Mississippi River Valley, to date the nation's largest AVA, encompassing 29914 sqmi along the Upper Mississippi River and its tributaries located in northwest Illinois, northeast Iowa, southeast Minnesota and southwest Wisconsin.

 History

 Grapes have been growing in Illinois for over 150 years.
 One of the first areas to begin growing grapes was on the banks of the Mississippi in Nauvoo.
 The oldest recorded Concord vineyard in Illinois was planted in 1851 and is located in Nauvoo State Park; the vineyard is still producing fruit.
 By 1880 there were over 600 acre of grapes and 40 wine cellars in Nauvoo, and the town was known for its fine wines.

 The oldest surviving family-owned vineyard in Illinois is also located in Nauvoo.
 Emile Baxter came to Nauvoo in 1855 to join an Icarian commune and remained after the breakup of the group.
 Learning about grape culture from his Icarian friends, Emile planted 8 acre of vineyards.
 After Prohibition in 1936, the Baxter family winery became Illinois' first bonded winery.

 In a sharply different region of Illinois, the Shawnee Hills, Guy Renzaglia founded Alto Vineyards in 1982.
 He planted new varieties such as Chancellor, Chambourcin, Vidal blanc, and Villard blanc.
 Renzaglia and two other growers founded the Shawnee Hills Wine Trail in the 1990s.
 As of 2004, 63 Illinois wineries, working with 193 grape arbors, produced 451,079 U.S. gallons (1.7 million liters) of wine annually with an annual total positive economic impact estimated at $20 million.

 Winemaking expanded rapidly in Illinois from about 1990 onward.
 The number of operating Illinois wineries increased in the state from 3 in 1985, to 12 in 1997, to 63 in 2004, and 79 in 2008.
 In 2016, Southern Illinois University — Carbondale announced plans to create a degree-granting program in fermentation sciences, including winemaking.